ropensci/ruODK/CONTRIBUTING.md

 * Bug reports are for unplanned malfunctions.
 * Feature requests are for ideas and new features.
-* Account requests are for getting access to the ODK Central instances run by DBCA (DBCA business only) or the public demo server (contributors, to run tests).
+* Account requests are for getting access to the ODK Central instances run by DBCA (DBCA campaigns only) or the CI server (contributors, to run tests).

 ## Technical contributions to `ruODK`